 Oscar Qualifying Awards

-- Tiernan McBride Award for Best Short Drama in association with Network Ireland Television
+- Tiernan McBride Award for Best Short Drama

-- James Horgan Award for Best Animation Short
+- James Horgan Award for Best Short Animation

 - Best Short Documentary Award in association with TG4